-There is a heightened threat of terrorism in the Maghreb region, including Morocco.
+There is a heightened threat of terrorism in the Maghreb region of North Africa, which includes Morocco.
 Terrorist groups, including those based in Syria and Iraq, continue to threaten attacks in Morocco, including plots that may involve foreign fighters returning to Morocco from the conflicts in Syria and Iraq.
 Attacks could be indiscriminate, including in places visited by foreigners.

 A number of suspected terrorists have been arrested in recent years and the possibility of future attacks, particularly in areas frequented by foreigners, cannot be discounted.
 There may be increased security measures in some areas, particularly around tourist sites and border crossings.

 New Zealanders in Morocco are advised to maintain a high level of security awareness at all times, particularly in public and commercial areas known to be frequented by Western expatriates or travellers.
 In the event of an attack, leave the affected area immediately if it is safe to do so.

 Protests and demonstrations occur from time to time in Morocco.
 New Zealanders in Morocco are advised to avoid any protests and demonstrations, as even those intended to be peaceful have the potential to turn violent.
-We recommend adhering to any instructions issued by the local authorities and staying informed of potential risks to safety and security by monitoring the media for developments.
+We recommend following any instructions issued by the local authorities and staying informed of potential risks to safety and security by monitoring the media for developments.

 Incidents of violent crime, including theft at knifepoint and armed robbery occurs in Morocco sometimes resulting in death and injuries.
 Petty crime such as pickpocketing and bag snatching, including from passing motorcycles is common especially in tourist areas like the medina quarter (or old part) of towns and cities, and on beaches.
 Tourists have been forcibly taken to stores and intimidated into making purchases in popular tourist areas.
 Stay on major roads, especially in medinas, and exercise caution.

 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.
 Try not to travel after dark or to isolated areas.
 As victims of robbery are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery.